aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/090_register_cluster/010-bootstrap_register_cluster.md

 ### 1. Add fleet_member label variable

 The ApplicationSet cluster generator (line 16) filters clusters that have the label fleet_member = hub.
-Let’s add this label to the hub cluster definition.
+Let's add this label to the hub cluster definition.

 ![Hub Cluster Metadata](/static/images/hubcluster-initial-labels.png)